Yichuan Wang 王一川

 Photo by Lijie Chen.

-I am Yichuan Wang, a third-year undergraduate student from Institute for Interdisciplinary Information Sciences, Tsinghua University.
+I am Yichuan Wang, a 1st-year PhD student in the Theory Group of the Department of Electrical Engineering and Computer Sciences at UC Berkeley, where I am advised by Lijie Chen and Avishay Tal.
 My research interest lies broadly in Theoretical Computer Science (TCS)When I talk about TCS, I usually refer to Computational Complexity Theory..

 I studied Mathematical Olympiad during high school and won the gold medal with the unique perfect score in the 62nd International Mathematical Olympiad (2021).